Danny Flowers

 Daniel W. "Danny" Flowers (born 1948) is an American songwriter, recording artist, and multi-instrumentalist based in Nashville.
 He is known for creating songs that became hits for other artists.
 His best-known song is "Tulsa Time" recorded by Don Williams which became the number one U.S. Billboard country song of 1979.
-It was later recorded by Eric Clapton to reach number 30 on Billboard pop charts.
-Flowers' other songs written for Don Williams include "Back in My Younger Days", "Señorita", and "To Be Your Man".
+It was later recorded by Eric Clapton and reached number 30 on Billboard pop charts.
+Flowers' other songs written for Williams include "Back in My Younger Days", "Señorita", and "To Be Your Man".
 He co-wrote "Gulf Coast Highway", recorded by Emmylou Harris, Willie Nelson, and Nanci Griffith.
-Emmylou Harris' 1975 album, Pieces of the Sky derives its title from a Flowers lyric in his included song, "Before Believing".
+Emmylou Harris' 1975 album, Pieces of the Sky derives its title from a lyric in Flowers' song, "Before Believing".
 His music has roots in the blues genre.
-His skill as a session musician guitarist distinguishes him from most of Nashville's other songwriters.
+His skill as a session guitarist distinguishes him from most of Nashville's other songwriters.

 Early life

 Flowers was born and raised in Henderson, North Carolina.
 His father was a mortician who owned the Flowers Funeral Home in Henderson; the family lived in an apartment above the business.
 Flowers played high school football and was in a band that played after the games.
 He got his first guitar at age 17 and it became his primary inspiration for songwriting.
 He said, "Hardly anyone in my family supported me wanting to be a musician".
 His musical roots were in blues music.
 Flowers moved to Virginia Beach in 1968 after dropping out of school to perform on the blues and folk circuit, primarily as a harmonica player.
 He became proficient on slide guitar, dobro, and harmonica.